microsoft/ML-For-Beginners/3-Web-App/1-Web-App/README.md

 The accuracy isn't bad **(around 95%)**, unsurprisingly, as `Country` and `Latitude/Longitude` correlate.

-The model you created isn't very revolutionary as it's you should be able to infer a `Country` from its `Latitude` and `Longitude`, but it's a good exercise to try to train from raw data that you cleaned, exported, and then use this model in a web app.
+The model you created isn't very revolutionary as you should be able to infer a `Country` from its `Latitude` and `Longitude`, but it's a good exercise to try to train from raw data that you cleaned, exported, and then use this model in a web app.

 ## Exercise - 'pickle' your model